Centre: Centre for Lifelong Learning

 In India, as in many other Asian countries, it had been taken for granted that families would be the most natural living environment for people of all ages including Older Adults.
 But the traditional family structure is undergoing drastic changes.
 Urbanisation, migration, industrialisation, women’s entry into labour force and many such social changes have steadily chipped away at the joint family system.
 Community and caste networks that sustained the elderly within family are also breaking down.

-India, with a great deal of heterogeneity and diversity, has to face the challenge of ensuring that needs of Older Adults are adequately met especially with reference to their: health and nutrition; work and finance; security; property and housing; sensitization of family and community towards elderly issues; protection from neglect, violence and destitution (elder abuse); self-fulfilment; death with dignity.
+India, with a great deal of heterogeneity and diversity, has to face the challenge of ensuring that needs of Older Adults are adequately met especially with reference to their: health and nutrition; work and finance; security; property and housing; sensitization of family and community towards elderly issues; protection from neglect, violence and destitution (elder abuse); self-fulfillment; death with dignity.
 It is necessary that these are fulfilled as rights and not as charity.

-In fact, today, Older Adults demand that society should not only ensure independence and participation, but also provide care, fulfilment and dignity.
+In fact, today, Older Adults demand that society should not only ensure independence and participation, but also provide care, fulfillment and dignity.
 Limited understanding of factors influencing their quality of life is largely responsible for Older Adults being denied a dignified existence.
 After all, the last stage of life holds as much potential for growth and development as earlier stages.

 The Human Rights framework in this course will be taught through the concepts of dignity and justice that identify and acknowledge, stereotypes regarding the elderly, familial biases, social myths and cultural faults.
 By identifying, these students can understand the issues at hand and develop a perspective on pursuing change in the attitude of society as well as advocate for governmental action to defend the dignity of the Older Adult.